 - Ensure the condenser (in front of the radiator) is free of obstructions, such as leaves or insects.
 This could reduce airflow, resulting in reduced A/C performance.
 You can rinse the condenser clean with a garden hose.

 Diagnosing problems with an air conditioning system can be very complicated.
 This section will cover some common problems associated with the A/C system.
 Always wear safety glasses and gloves.
 Keep all loose-fitting clothing and body parts away from moving parts.
 A professional mechanic or technician should be consulted for any problems not covered below.

 The following is a general A/C system troubleshooting guide.
 Realize that it is generic, and many things listed here may not apply to the 944.

 |Low Compressor Discharge Pressure

 |Low Suction Pressure

 |Evaporator Not Cooling

 |Frozen Evaporator Coil

-The following table is a general guideline for A/C system pressures and temperatures based on ambient outside temperature.
-Remember that these are a guideline and your actual temperatures and pressures will vary depending on humidity in the air and the condition of your system.
+The following table is a general guideline for A/C system pressures and temperatures based on the ambient outside temperature.
+Remember that these are a guideline, and your actual temperatures and pressures will vary depending on the humidity in the air and the condition of your system.